Terryal Gene Humphrey

 - School Los Angeles City College, University of Nebraska

 - Final Game June 11, 1979

 - Born August 4, 1949 in Chickasha, OK USA

-He got closer to the big leagues in 1971 in AAA in Winnipeg.
+He got closer to the big leagues in 1971 in AAA with the Winnipeg Whips.
 He played 112 games, hitting .280.
-His 17 doubles were second on the team as were his 151 total bases and he led Winnipeg with 56 RBIs.
+His 17 doubles were second on the team as were his 151 total bases and he led Winnipeg with 56 RBI.
 He made his major league debut in September.
 In 9 games, he was 5 for 26 for a .192 batting average.
 He was the second player drafted by the Expos to make the majors, following pitcher Balor Moore.

-He played only one year in Detroit, appearing in only 18 games in 1975, missing the last three months of the season because of a separated shoulder in a home plate collision with George Brett.
-In December of that year, he was involved in a seven-player trade with the Houston Astros.
+He played only one year in Detroit, appearing in 18 games in 1975, missing the last three months of the season because of a separated shoulder in a home plate collision with George Brett.
+In December, he was involved in a seven-player trade with the Houston Astros.
 The Tigers sent Humphrey, Mark Lemongello, Gene Pentz and Leon Roberts to Houston for Jim Crawford, Milt May and Dave Roberts.

-He never played in Houston, though, being sent to the Astros' AAA team in Memphis.
-But that didn't last long as he was sent packing in June 1976 along with Mike Barlow to the California Angels for catcher Ed Herrmann.
-He was immediately called up to California, where he got the most playing time of his MLB career the following year and a half.
+He never played in Houston, being sent to the Astros' AAA team the Memphis Blues.
+That didn't last long as he was sent packing in June 1976, along with Mike Barlow, to the California Angels for catcher Ed Herrmann.
+He was immediately called up to California, where he got the most playing time of his major league career the following year and a half.
 He played 71 games in 1976 from June on and 123 in 1977.
-In 1978, Brian Downing did most of the catching and Humphrey returned to back-up duties.
+In 1978, Brian Downing did most of the catching and Humphrey returned to backup duties.
 He was released on July 31, 1979.